Beatriz-GFPereira/Forecast_SmartFactory4.0/README.md

 # Forecast_SmartFactory4.0
-Prototype of demand forecast module from SMART FACTORY 4.0 project.
+Prototype of demand forecast module from SMART FACTORY 4.0 project by Closer.

 # Best model Algorithm formulation and implementation
 The main algorithm routine is implemented in the best_model file.